Skip to main content

 sorted by severity (High / Medium / Low).

-Opus 4.7: Best at finding the subtle risks — unusual defined terms, absent standard clauses, and ambiguous language that the other two treat as boilerplate.
-The 1M context window handles even sprawling contracts without degradation.
+Claude Opus 4.8: Best at finding the subtle risks — unusual defined terms, absent standard clauses, and ambiguous language that the other two treat as boilerplate.
+The 1M-token context window handles even sprawling contracts without degradation, and the genuine long-context attention means findings late in the document are as sharp as those early.

-Winner: Opus 4.7 — The combination of genuine long-context attention and quality of analysis on subtle clause risks makes it the best choice for contract work.
+Winner: Claude Opus 4.8 — The combination of genuine long-context attention and quality of analysis on subtle clause risks makes it the best choice for contract work.

 11. Codebase Audit